Cultural Data Sculpting 2026

 Map of Jain Cosmology (1770) ©The Sunderland Collection

-The map of Jain Cosmology is a richly detailed chart presenting Aḍhāī-dvīpa, or Two and A Half Continents.
+The map of Jain cosmology is a richly detailed painting presenting Aḍhāī-dvīpa, or Two and A Half Continents, namely, where mortal life dwells in the cosmos.
 It shows the universe according to the Jain religion, which is spatially boundless - a multiverse containing both known and unknown worlds.
 This hand painted map on textile was created circa 1770.
-It shows the Earth and its universe centred on Mount Sumeru (also known as Mount Meru).

 The continents on this map are arranged as symmetric petals of a lotus blossom, or as concentric circles of alternating seas and continents.
 The inhabited earth, Jambudvīpa lies at at the centre of the world system.
 You can explore more about this map here in the Collection environment of Oculi Mundi.